Venice biennial 2017: a crappy show with rave reviews

 This is a visual Venice guide about the city and its history.
 To shop on Amazon: https://amzn.to/3QSvpFr

-Art seen off of the biennial in Venice in 2017
+Art seen next to the biennial in Venice in 2017

 A nice surprise is a solo show by Carole A. Feuerman situated in a peaceful corner of a green garden at the Giardino Della Marinaressa, by the Venice Biennale (open and free to the public).
-The artist makes hyper-realistic, life-size sculptures of women in painted bronze and steel, resin and oil that look so life-like, you just want to reach out and touch the sculptures!
+The artist creates hyper-realistic, life-size sculptures of women in painted bronze and steel, resin, and oil that are so lifelike, you want to reach out and touch them.

 Kendall Island, lacquer on bronze, life-size sculpture